tongwu-msft/azure-rest-api-specs/documentation/logic/actions-and-triggers.md

 }
 ```

-The response action has special restrictions that don’t apply to other actions.
+The response action has special restrictions that don't apply to other actions.
 Specifically:

 -   Response actions cannot be parallel in a definition because a deterministic response to the incoming request is required.

 -   If a response action is reached after the incoming request has already been responded to, this is considered a failed action \(conflict\) and as a result the run will be Failed.

--   A workflow with Response actions cannot have splitOn in it’s trigger because 1 call causes many runs.
+-   A workflow with Response actions cannot have splitOn in it's trigger because 1 call causes many runs.
 As a result, this should be validated when the flow is PUT and cause a Bad Request.

 ## Wait action
 Wait action will suspend execution of the workflow for the specified interval.
 For example, to wait for 15 minutes you can use the following: